LETHAL-FORENSICS/Collect-MemoryDump/README.md

 # Collect-MemoryDump
 Collect-MemoryDump - Automated Creation of Windows Memory Snapshots for DFIR

-Collect-MemoryDump.ps1 is PowerShell script utilized to collect a Memory Snapshot from a live Windows system (including Pagefile Collection) in a forensically sound manner.
+Collect-MemoryDump.ps1 is a PowerShell script utilized to collect a Memory Snapshot from a live Windows system (including Pagefile Collection) in a forensically sound manner.

 Features:
 * ARM64 Support (MAGNET DumpIt for Windows and MAGNET Response)